neuefische/wd-flipped-classroom-curriculum/sessions/github-and-markdown/gitHub-and-markdown.md

 In this session you will learn:

-- [ ] what version control is and why is it so useful / important.
+- [ ] what version control is and why it is useful / important.
 - [ ] to create repositories on GitHub.
 - [ ] to create / edit files on GitHub.
 - [ ] to create commits on GitHub.